M-Tokun/HAN-Axiom/README.md

 ## 6. Disclaimer & License

 **License:** MIT License.
 **Disclaimer:** This software is provided "as is".
-The philosophical interpretations of the Heart Sutra herein are formalized for computational purposes and do not represent any specific religious sect.
+The concepts presented herein are formalized for computational physics and information theory purposes.

 ---
-*Copyright (c) 2025 M Tokuni/Human Wisdom Research Institute (人智研究所)*
+*Copyright (c) 2025 M.Tokuni/Human Wisdom Research Institute*